0cjs/hilbert-ps-proofchecker/doc/explainer.md

 For notes on code style and formatting, see § [Coding Style].

-The `F` class and the additional `NO` constructor are named with extremely short names because they're what I'm currently directly using those to construct formulae (in Polish notation); more details on this are in the class docstring.
+The `Fm` class and the additional `No` (negation) and `Im` (implication) convenience constructors are named with extremely short names because they're what I'm currently directly using those to construct formulae (in Polish notation); more details on this are in the class docstring.

 This does considerable syntax checking; much of this was driven by wanting to write a `__str__()` method that gives a nice representation of formulae